airalab/robonomics-wiki/docs/mqtt-setup.md

     https://github.com/home-assistant/core
 ---

 **This article describes how to install MQTT broker.
-If you on this page, this is mean that you complete one variant from "Install" section and the "Home Assistant init" article.**
+If you are on this page, this is mean that you complete one variant from "Install" section and the "Home Assistant init" article.**